stevenwdv/fathom-shadow/docs/development.rst

 * It took a month or more to write the Shopping ruleset.
 This one I didn't have to write at all; it was trained in 5 seconds.
 * I didn't engineer a single feature for this.
 Not so much as a price regex.
 It's a general classifier.
 It did similarly well against our hand-rolled Smoot Article recognizer, which is especially interesting since Articles have wider subject matter than shopping pages.
 * There's tons of signal still left on the floor:
     * Stemming.
 Tried it but didn't have an obvious impact.
 Odd.
 Try again.
     * All the markup.
 I stripped out everything but body text.
 Teach it to use tag names, CSS classes, IDs, and URL segments.

 What's a more open question is whether this can be adapted from whole-page categorization to element recognition, like Fathoms 1-3, which is the more major case.

 * Continue with this bag-of-words approach on a pruned down set of candidate tags, statistically informed?
 Either algorithmically come up with a minimal querySelector arg, or use a compressed model to predict which tags we ought to examine, like an attention system in computer vision.
 * Perhaps add some hand-rolled but still generic signals, like innertext length, markup bits, or consideration of surrounding elements (parents, grandparents, siblings, etc.).

-If this could work, would be a game-changer.
+If this could work, it would be a game-changer.
 Just as Fathoms 1-3 let us do something we couldn't do before at all, Fathom 4 would let you do it in a couple afternoons of low-skilled work rather than a couple weeks to months of skilled.